These mini M&M cookies are just as soft and chewy and loaded with colorful M&M candies, but they’re that much more adorable!

 They’re a fun snack to have when friends come over and they made a colorful addition to any cookie tray.
 I love that they’re the perfect size to fit into the smallest lunchbox containers.

-- All-purpose flour.
-It’s very important to know how to measure flour by using the spoon and level method.
+- All-purpose flour: It’s very important to know how to measure flour by using a spoon and the level method.

-- Mini M&Ms. The fun part!
+- Mini M&Ms: The fun part!
 Choose whatever colors you want.
-The traditional pack of rainbow colors is what I used for this mini M&M cookies recipe.
+The traditional pack of rainbow colors is what I used for this mini M&M cookie recipe.

 How to Make Mini M&M Cookies

-- Wet ingredients: In a large mixing bowl, beat together the butter and both sugars.
+- Wet ingredients: In a large mixing bowl, beat together with a paddle attachment or use a hand mixer of the butter and both sugars.
 Stir in the egg and vanilla and mix to combine.

-- Dry ingredients: To the same bowl, you’ll mix in the dry ingredients then fold in the mini M&Ms.
+- Dry ingredients: In the same bowl, you’ll mix in the dry ingredients then fold in the mini M&Ms.

-- Scoop: Use a cookie scoop to scoop out the dough into 1-inch balls and place the dough balls far enough apart on a cookie sheet or baking sheets lined with parchment paper.
+- Scoop: Use a cookie scoop to scoop out the dough into 1-inch balls and place the dough balls far enough apart on a cookie sheet or baking sheet lined with parchment paper.

-- Bake: Bake in the oven for 7-8 minutes.
+- Bake: Bake in the oven for 7-8 minutes until they are golden brown.
 Remove them and allow them to cool on the sheet before moving them to a cooling rack.